siavash9000/netlimy/README.md

 The usage of form2mail in netlimy is an example how cors can be handled in nginx.

 ## Scaling netlimy (optional)
-If you host your own website you will probably asking yourself how many concurrent users can my website currently hanlde?
-When do I need to scale?
 Since netlimy is based `docker swarm` scaling means adding nodes to the swarm as described [here](https://docs.docker.com/engine/swarm/swarm-tutorial/add-nodes/) and incresing the replica count in production.yml.
-Once added to the swarm docker takes care of the load balancing and the deployment on the new node.
+Once added to the swarm, docker takes care of the load balancing and the deployment on the new node.